judz5/GeoTrace/README.md

 A Python traceroute tool with geolocation.

 Uses UDP packets with TTL (Time to live) values to trace the route to a destination address.
-Location data is pulled from ip-api.com, and visualized on a map.
+Location data is pulled from ip-api.com, and (*in progess*) visualized on a map.

 ## Usage